-Different frequency radio signals don't interfere with each other, however when data is modulated on a signal its frequency shifts up and down, therefore adequate band wide channels are required to avoid interference between near frequency signals.
+It is true that different frequency radio signals don't interfere with each other, however, when data is modulated into a signal, its frequency shifts up and down, therefore adequate band wide channels are required to avoid interference between near frequency signals.

 Two main frequency ranges are used in 802.11 networks: the 2.4 GHz band and the 5 GHz band.
-Each band is divided into different channels with central frequencies spaced by around 5 MHz, accordingly, the band wide of this channels is also 5 MHz.
+Each band is divided into different channels with central frequencies spaced by around 5 MHz, therefore, the band wide of these channels is 5 MHz as well.

-Each layer one standard in 802.11 uses this channels in different ways, for instance, 802.11g uses channels 1 to 14 of the 2.4 GHz band, still, when a signal is modulated with 802.11g standard its frequency shifts and a 22 MHz band wide is required, this means near channels will interfere with each other.
+Each layer one 802.11 standard uses these channels in different ways, for instance, 802.11g uses channels 1 to 14 of the 2.4 GHz band, still, when 802.11g is used to modulate the signal, its frequency shifts and a 22 MHz band wide is required, this means near channels will interfere with each other (image below).